-Let's expand the original scenario-administrators decided that they want to be able to print to the fancy printers in the art department because... well, they are administrators, so who is going to stop them?
-Anyway, we can extend the Restricted Printers rule to accommodate this.
+Now we'll expand the original scenario.
+Administrators have decided they want to be able to print to the fancy printers in the Art Department because...they are administrators, so who is going to stop them?
+We can extend the Restricted Printers rule to accommodate this.
 Edit the Restricted Printers rule as follows:

-- 1. Remove the condition element that specifies the user tag "group:art_dept" by clicking on the minus sign at the right end of that condition element. - 2.
-Add a compound condition element to the rule by clicking the plus sign on the last condition element in the rule while holding down the option key. - 3.
-Select the "any" option in the pop-up menu of the compound condition element. - 4.
-Note that, when the compound condition element is added, another condition element (by default, of type service name) is added beneath the compound element.
-Change this to a user tag condition element, and select the tag value "group:admin" from the pop-up menu of tag values. - 5.
-Click the plus sign on the right end of the user tag element you just added, to create another element.
-Change this element to a user tag element, and select the tag value "group:art_dept". - 6.
-Save the rule.
-It should look something like Figure 10.
+- Remove the condition element that specifies the user tag group:art_dept by clicking on the (minus sign) at the right end of that condition element. - Add a compound condition element to the rule by clicking the + (plus sign) on the last condition element in the rule while holding down the Option key. - Select the any option in the compound condition element pop-up menu. - Note that when the compound condition element is added, another condition element (by default, of type service name) is added beneath the compound element.
+Change this to a user tag condition element, and select the tag value group:admin from the tag values pop-up menu. - Click the + (plus sign) on the right end of the user tag element you just added, to create another element.
+Change this element to a user tag element, and select the tag value group:art_dept.

-Destricted Deleters

-Restricted Printers

-General •
+General Rule

-Туре

-lf all 🗘 of the following are true:
+li

+11

-service type 🗘 is Printer Sharing
+service type 🗘 is Printer Sharing 🗘

-any 🗘 of the following are true:
+any O of the following are true:

 user tag 🗘 is group:admin 🗘

 user tag 🗘 is group:art_dept 🗘

 Then advertise

+Then Active

+Active

-Active \checkmark
+Active

-Created Mon Nov 09 2015 16:38:59 GMT-0800 (PST)

-Modified Mon Nov 09 2015 20:01:48 GMT-0800 (PST)